 - Computer crime and theft

-Each of these squads has a Major Crimes Investigator who is a certified crime scene technician and specializes in the gathering and interpretation of evidence.
-The Major Crimes Investigator is responsible for the investigations of crimes against a person, which includes, but is not limited to:
+The Crimes Against Persons Section is made up of investigators who are certified crime scene technicians who specialize in the gathering and interpretation of evidence.
+The Crimes Against Persons Section is responsible for the investigation of crimes against persons such as, but not limited to:

 - Suspicious death